rshin1209/desres/README.md

 # Protein Entropy Analysis
 ## Research Disclaimer: Code and Data for Ongoing Research
 **This repository contains code and data related to ongoing, non-publishable research.
-The materials here are part of a work in progress and are not intended for publication or external use.**
+The materials here are part of self-study and are not intended for publication or external use.**

 For any inquiries or further information, please contact [Wook Shin](https://lab.vanderbilt.edu/zyang-lab/person/wook-shin/) via wook.shin@vanderbilt.edu.